pyutil/cnb/README.md

 # cnb
-Python lib using exchange rates from the Czech National Bank.
-Based on cnb-exchange-rate but focus is the work with current rate and historical daily rates (500 days).
+Python lib for currencies exchange rates downloaded from the Czech National Bank.
+Based on cnb-exchange-rate but focused to the work with current rate and historical daily rates (500 days).

 ## Status: Beta
 - 0.9.3 disk cached for service failure; new: rate_tuple/result_info returns additional item 'service failure'